-\begin{expl} Simple and familiar examples of geodesic metric spaces are: the Euclidean plane, any convex subset of a normed space [the geodesics are line segments, but in the non-strictly convex case other types of geodesics exists, e.g., ``zigzag'' ones: for instance, $([0,1]\times \{0\})\cup (\{1\}\times [0,1])$ connecting $x=(0,0)$ and $y=(1,1)$ in $(\R^2,\ell_1)$], Euclidean spheres (a geodesic segment between two points is the short arc on the great circle on which the points are located), complete Riemannian manifolds \cite[pp. 25-28]{Jost} (in particular, compact ones), and hyperbolic spaces \cite[pp. 538-9]{ReichShafrir}. \end{expl} \begin{expl} The geodesic inclusion property holds for Euclidean spheres of any dimension (because a nontrivial intersection between two geodesics, namely parts of large circles, can happen only when they coincide at the poles or when they are identical; but then the points $u,v$, and $b$ from Definition \ref{def:GeodesicMetric} coincide).
-It also holds (see Proposition \ref{prop:GeodesicInclusionStrictlyConvex}) for the class of normed spaces called strictly convex.
-These spaces have the property that $|x+y|<|x|+|y|$ holds whenever $x$ and $y$ are arbitrary elements in the space which are not on the same ray (i.e., $x\neq 0, y\neq 0$, and $x/|x|\neq y/|y|$).
+\begin{expl} Simple and familiar examples of geodesic metric spaces are: the Euclidean plane, any nonempty convex subset of a normed space [the geodesic segments are line segments, with $\gamma(t):=x+t(y-x)/|y-x|$, $t\in [0,|x-y|]$ as a possible isometric mapping between $x\neq y$, but when the norm is not strictly convex, then other types of geodesic segments exist, e.g., ``zigzag'' ones: for instance, $([0,1]\times \{0\})\cup (\{1\}\times [0,1])$ connecting $x=(0,0)$ and $y=(1,1)$ in $(\R^2,\ell_1)$; see also Example \bref{ex:EuclidSphereStrictlyConvex} and Proposition \bref{prop:GeodesicInclusionStrictlyConvex} below], Euclidean spheres (a geodesic segment between two points is the shortest arc on a great circle on which the points are located), complete Riemannian manifolds \cite[Theorem 1.7.1, p.\,35]{Jost2011book} (in particular, compact ones), hyperbolic spaces \cite[pp.\,538--539]{ReichShafrir}, CAT(0) spaces and Hadamard spaces \cite[pp.\,5--6, Definitions 1.2.1, 1.2.3]{Bacak2014book}. \end{expl} \begin{expl} The geodesic inclusion property holds for Euclidean spheres of any dimension (because a nontrivial intersection between two geodesics, namely an at-least-two-points-intersection between short arcs of great circles, can happen only at either two opposite points (opposite poles) or when the geodesics are identical; but then the points $u$ and $v$ from Definition \bref{def:GeodesicMetric}\,\beqref{def:GeodesicMetric:GeodesicInclusion} coincide).
+As shown in Proposition \bref{prop:GeodesicInclusionStrictlyConvex} below, this property also holds for (finite- and infinite-dimensional) strictly convex normed spaces, as well as for non-trivial convex subsets of these spaces; in fact, this proposition shows that a normed space $(X,|\cdot|)$ is strictly convex if and only if it has the geodesic inclusion property.
+Strictly convex normed spaces are very common in applications.
+They are characterized by the property that $|x+y|<|x|+|y|$ holds whenever $x$ and $y$ are arbitrary elements in the space which are not on the same ray (i.e., $x\neq 0, y\neq 0$, and $x/|x|\neq y/|y|$).
 Equivalently, the unit sphere of the space does not contain any line segment.
-In particular, $\R^d$ with the $\ell_p$ norm, $p\in (1,\infty)$ is a typical example of a (proper) strictly convex geodesic spaces and $\R^d$ with the $\ell_1$ or $\ell_{\infty}$ norms are typical examples of spaces which are not strictly convex.
-See \cite{LindenTzafriri, Prus2001} for more details.
-The geodesic inclusion property is always absent in any normed space which is not strictly convex: in each such a space (whose dimension must be at least 2) one can find 3 points $b,c,z$ such that $c\notin [b,z]$ and $|z-b|=|z-c|+|c-z|$; now one takes a point $u\notin [b,z]$ but on the ray emanating from $z$ in the direction of $b$ and another point $v\notin [b,c]$ but on the ray emanating from $c$ in the direction of $b$; now one observes that $[u,b]\cup [b,z]$ and $[v,b]\cup [b,c]\cup [c,z]$ are two geodesic segments whose intersection includes a nontrivial bifurcation point ($b$). \end{expl}
+In particular, given $t\in\N$, if we endow $\R^t$ with the $\ell_p$ norm, $p\in (1,\infty)$, then we obtain a space which is both strictly convex and proper; $\R^t$ with the $\ell_1$ or $\ell_{\infty}$ norms is a typical example of a normed space which is not strictly convex (see \cite{LindenTzafriri, Prus2001} for more details). \end{expl}